Road closures: one for Liverpool drivers this week

 Drivers in and around Liverpool will have a National Highways road closure to watch out for this week.

-And it is expected to cause delays of between 10 and 30 minutes.
+And it is expected to cause moderate delays – with motorists facing a wait of between 10 minutes and half an hour.

 The latest expected works list, with notes from National Highways, shows that one closure is due to start this week: